 - Building sustainable housing organizations through technical assistance and grants

 - Advocating for policy and raising public awareness to support affordable housing and community development

 State & Local Policy

 Read about our policy work in Pacific Northwest.

 Enterprise has invested more than $1.2 billion in Washington and Oregon to build or preserve 25,000 affordable homes in urban and rural communities, and has created programs that connect residents to education, health care and transit.

 - Launched the Home and Hope initiative to advance the development of affordable housing and early childhood education centers on underutilized, tax-exempt sites owned by public agencies and nonprofits in King County, Washington.

-- Launched the Health and Housing Initiative to improve and document the link between housing with health care and its impact on vulnerable populations in Oregon
+- Started the Health and Housing Initiative to improve and document the link between housing with health care and its impact on vulnerable populations in Oregon

 - Advanced affordable housing policy as advisors on key governmental boards, including the Washington State Affordable Housing Advisory Board, Seattle Mayor Ed Murray’s Housing Affordability and Livability Advisory Committee and the Seattle Housing Levy Oversight Committee